cvat-ai/cvat/site/README.md

     {{< get-csv url="<ur_or_path_to_csv_file>" sep="<sep>" details="<false>" >}}

-You need to set the url of the csv file or the path in the repository (note that the root in this case will be the `site` folder, so if you want to insert the table from the directory above use `.. /..` depending on the location of the file in which the shortcode is used).
+You need to set the URL of the CSV file or the path in the repository (note that the root in this case will be the `site` folder, so if you want to insert the table from the directory above use `.. /..` depending on the location of the file in which the shortcode is used).